MicrosoftDocs/office-developer-client-docs.es-ES/docs/access/desktop-database-reference/refresh-method-example-vb.md

  cmdByRoyalty.CommandType = adCmdStoredProc
  cmdByRoyalty.Parameters.Refresh

- ' Get paramater value, execute the command
+ ' Get parameter value, execute the command
  ' and store the results in a recordset strRoyalty = InputBox("Enter royalty:")
  If strRoyalty = "" Then